-DAF is designed to work with many search engines allowing us to deliver the latest and most advanced knowledge retrieval technology for indexing and searching a wide range of distributed information sources from the Finder product line.
+The DAF Platform is designed to easily integrate with search engines using their APIs allowing us to deliver the latest and most advanced knowledge retrieval technology for indexing and searching a wide range of distributed information sources.

-The Text Search Engines supported will process hundreads of document types stored on file servers, in GroupWare systems, relational databases, document management systems, Intranets, and the Internet.
-The technology excels in distributed client/server environments and scales to large numbers of digital assets and users.
+The Text Search Engine supported will process hundreads of document types stored on file servers, in GroupWare systems, relational databases, document management systems, Intranets, and the Internet.
+Today's technology excels in distributed client/server environments and scales to large numbers of digital assets and users.

-DAF supports users on multiple systems using the sophisticated search engine infrastructure to simultaneously access digital assets in multiple repositories.
-Depending on the search engine used users can perform Concept, Pattern, Soundex or Boolean searches over all configured repositories.
+We support users in a distributed architecture using the sophisticated search engine infrastructure to simultaneously access digital assets in multiple repositories.
+Depending on the search engine used, users can perform Concept, Pattern, Soundex or Boolean searches over all configured repositories.

 The Text Search Engines have a client server and SOA compliant architectures.
 The architecture is made up of the following basic code components: